08 Aug Richard and Matilda Creaghe, Their Life and Times

 It is probable that Matilda’s immediate family did not live in the castle per se, but it seems reasonable that she must have at least visited.
 Perhaps, she and Richard were guests from time to time.
 One does wonder how they met in that Richard spent little, if any, time in County Tipperary before their marriage in 1793 in Dublin.

 The Parsons family was Protestant as evidenced by the fact that the family seat, Birr Castle, which they had held since 1620, was besieged by Catholic forces for over a year in the Rebellion of 1641.
 The family castle was in King’s County (now County Offaly) which borders Tipperary to the north.
-One wonders how Richard and Matilda met in that Richard probably spent little, if any, time in that area before their marriage.
 Incidentally, Birr Castle, is still owned by the family and, as of October 23rd, 2016, was the home of the seventh Earl of Rosse, William C.L.V.
 Parsons (Wiki).

 Presumably the couple resided at Great George Street although Richard spent time with his regiment.
 Based on Google Maps Street View, the town home is a substantial four-story structure – certainly not small.
 The top floor has smaller windows and may have been servant’s quarters.